 There are two main types of lung cancer, each of which has different microscopic appearances:

-- Small-cell lung cancer (SCLC)—also referred to as oat-cell cancer—is usually found in active or former cigarette smokers.
+- Small-cell lung cancer (SCLC) is usually found in active or former cigarette smokers.
 Although SCLC is a less common type of lung cancer, it is a more aggressive tumor that is more likely to spread to other body sites.

 - Non-small-cell lung cancer (NSCLC) tends to grow more slowly and takes longer to spread beyond the lung.